yuecen/drf_vue_jwt_example/README.md

 #### Frontend

 * Handle all requests by axios interceptors
 * Redirect when token expired or no login
 * Handle JWT with Vuex to store states
 * Save states into local storage
+* Integrate backend API

 ### Screenshot